mmatyas/pegasus-docs/docs/themes/api.md

 Property | Description
 ---|---
 `title` | The game's title.
 `sortTitle` | A variation of the game's title that should be used for sorting.
+By default, it's the same as `title`.
 `developer` | <span class="optional"></span> Developer(s) as a string.
 If there are more than one, they are separated with `, `.
 `publisher` | <span class="optional"></span> Publisher(s) as a string.
 If there are more than one, they are separated with `, `.
 `genre` | <span class="optional"></span> Genre(s) as a string.
 If there are more than one, they are separated with `, `.